 Data files should be arranged with all X data in one column, all Y data in another column, and all Z data in a third column.
+If gridding XYZC data, all C data should be in a fourth column.
 Each data column can be any column in the data file and in any order.
-The columns are selected in the Select Data page.
+The columns are selected on the Select Data page of the Grid Data dialog.
+If gridding drillhole data, the data must be imported into the Drillhole Manager.

-When creating a grid file you can usually accept all of the default gridding parameters and generate a grid file that represents your data well.
-Under most circumstances, the recommended gridding method is kriging with the default linear variogram.
-This is the selected default gridding method because it gives good results for most XYZ data sets.
+The default gridding parameters will generate a grid file that represents your data well under most circumstances.
+The Kriging gridding method with a linear variogram is the selected default gridding method for XYZ data because it gives good results for most XYZ data sets.